Ecwid/ecwid-api-docs/includes/_sso.md

 # Overview

-Single sign-on (SSO) is a tool that allows a user to have one login and password to access multiple applications.
-If you already have customer base on your site and you are using Ecwid, your customers may find it rather inconvenient that they have to log in to your site and store separately.
+Storefront Single Sign-On (SSO) is a tool that allows a user to have one login and password to access multiple applications.
+If a merchant already has a customer base on their website, customers may find it rather inconvenient that they have to log in to website and store separately.

-Ecwid Single Sign-on API allows your customers to sign into your site and fully use your store without having to log in to Ecwid.
-I.e. if a customer is logged in to your site, he/she is logged in to your store automatically, even if he/she didn’t have an account in your store before.
+Ecwid Single Sign-on API allows those customers to sign into merchant's website and fully use Ecwid store without having to log in again.
+I.e. if a customer is logged in in a website, they are logged in Ecwid store automatically, even if they didn’t have an account there before.

-# Implement SSO on your site
+# Implement SSO on a website

 ## Pass user data to Ecwid

-To enable Single Sign-on (SSO) on your website, you need to pass encrypted user information to Ecwid JavaScript API.
+To enable Storefront Single Sign-on (SSO) on merchant's website, you need to pass encrypted user information to Ecwid JavaScript API.
 The user data itself needs to be prepared and encrypted on the server.
-See SSO Payload for the details.
-Then, in the code of your store web page, you should send the encrypted user data to Ecwid.
+See [SSO Payload](#sso-payload) for the details.
+Then, in the code of the store web page, you should send the encrypted user data to Ecwid.
 There are two ways you can do that:

 1. Declaring a `ecwid_sso_profile` JS variable on the store web page containing the user information
 2. Dynamically sending a user info to Ecwid by means of the `Ecwid.setSsoProfile()` JS API method